-Nielsen’s Internet measurement panel is now eight times larger than it used to be–allowing the audience research firm to measure traffic on 10 times as many sites as its previous sample, according to company officials.
+NEW YORK Nielsen’s Internet measurement panel is now eight times larger than it used to be — allowing the audience research firm to measure traffic on 10 times as many sites as its previous sample, according to company officials.

-The Web researcher—which like Mediaweek is owned by The Nielsen Company—claims it now has the ability to garner audience data for 30,000 Web sites, up from the 3,000 or so it has recently been able track.
-Such a sizable increase in panel size should go a long way in answering critics, who have complained in recent years that panel-based metrics firms like Nielsen and comScore do just fine in offering data on the audiences of top 200-plus sites–but lack a large enough sample to provide insight into the Internet’s long tail.
+The Web researcher, which like Adweek is owned by the Nielsen Co., claims it now has the ability to garner audience data for 30,000 Web sites, up from the 3,000 or so it has recently been able to track.
+Such an increase in panel size should go a long way toward answering critics, who have complained in recent years that panel-based metrics firms like Nielsen and comScore lack a large enough sample to provide insight into the Internet’s long tail.

-Nielsen officials are touting that capability, as well as the new larger panel’s ability to yield better measurement of specific demographics such as Hispanics and teens, as well as more accurate representations of households with multiple computers.
-Plus, Nielsen customers will have access to more sophisticated planning tools, including media staples like reach and frequency analyses, and should be able to receive more actionable cross-platform audience data, according to company executives.
+Nielsen officials are touting that capability, as well as the new larger panel’s ability to yield better measurement of specific demographics such as Hispanics and teens.
+The firm also claims the new panel offers more accurate representations of households with multiple computers.
+Plus, Nielsen customers will have access to more sophisticated planning tools, including media staples like reach and frequency analyses, giving them more actionable cross-platform audience data, according to company executives.

 “There is incredible demand for more accurate, reliable and high-quality Web audience measurement,” said John Burbank, CEO of Nielsen Online.
 “Nielsen’s new panel is a huge leap forward in measurement to address that need.”
 Indeed, industry pressure on Nielsen Online has mounted of late, as rival comScore last month released Media Metrix 360, a new product that combines panel and site-level server data.
 Plus, emerging analytics companies like Quantcast and Compete are offering numerous free tools that often promise more granular audience data for smaller sites.